Mattlavelle966/C-BOT/README.md

-## 🧩Full Setup: Install, Compile, and Run the macro recorder and the press esc and let the bot do its work.
+## Full Setup: Install, Compile, and Run the macro recorder and the press esc and let the bot do its work.

 ```bash
 # 1️⃣ Install required packages (Arch Linux)